Nubuki-all/Enc/README.md

-unpermit - removes a temporary user queue - list queue batch - preview batches forward - manually forward a message to fchannel v - turn v2,3,4… on (with message) or off download - download a file or link to bot
+unpermit - removes a temporary user queue - list queue batch - preview batches list - list all files in a torrent forward - manually forward a message to fchannel v - turn v2,3,4… on (with message) or off download - download a file or link to bot